Global Mobility: Qualities of a Successful Leader

 Today, we’ll be discussing leadership mobility.
 I’m joined by Global Chair of AltoPartners, Stephen Dallamore.
 Stephen, thanks for joining us.

 STEPHEN: Well, thank you for inviting me, Karen.

 KAREN: Stephen, let’s begin with you telling us about AltoPartners.

 STEPHEN: Okay.
 Well, AltoPartners celebrated its 10th anniversary last year and it’s an alliance that has been built up by three chairmen.
 I’m the third chairman in office.
 We currently have 58 offices in 35 countries and I would say AltoPartners is entrepreneurial, flexible, and has deep local insights and attracts best-of-breed partners.

 KAREN: Terrific.
 So, with that global network, you seem well-positioned to talk about this subject.
 Let’s focus on leadership mobility, an important issue as we look for talent worldwide.
 How do you define leadership mobility and why do you see it being so important to today’s organization?

 STEPHEN: My definition simply is the ability to move seamlessly between different cultures and communities in different worlds and still be accepted as a leader.

-KAREN: I know you believe that leadership mobility must be strategically managed.
+KAREN: Okay.
+I know you believe that leadership mobility must be strategically managed.
 What are some of the factors required to manage mobility well?